PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 As a content creator working with Power BI Desktop, there are many different ways to add a new table to a data model.
-For this scenario, let's use Power Query and the M query language to create a new table named **Languages**.
+For this scenario, let's use Power Query to create a new table named **Languages**.
 In Power BI Desktop, you can create a Blank Query and name it **Languages**.
 After that, open the Advanced Editor window where you can type in M code or copy it from somewhere else and paste it